-Vitamin A deficiency is usually much more prevalent in developing countries like Nigeria and India.
+Vitamin A deficiency is usually much more prevalent in developing countries.
 This is because access to food is more restricted.

 Deficiency is more common during periods of high nutritional demand such as during infancy and childhood.
 One of the most common symptoms of vitamin A deficiency is xerophthalmia, or the inability to see in low light or in darkness.

 Vitamin D is also known as the sunshine vitamin.
 This is because it’s produced in your skin in response to sunlight.
 You can also get vitamin D from supplements.
 A very small amount comes from some foods like salmon.

 The benefits of vitamins Vitamin D are they work to promote bone growth and bone strength.
 This is important since vitamin D regulates the absorption of calcium and phosphorus.
 These are two essential components for developing the structure and strength of your bones.
 Even if you eat lots of foods that contain calcium and phosphorus, without enough vitamin D you can’t absorb them into your body.

 Vitamin D is also an important factor in making sure your muscles, heart, lungs, and brain work well and that your body is able to fight infection.

 Too little vitamin D results in the softening of the bone.
 This condition is known as rickets in children and osteoporosis in adults.